stellar/stellar-dbt-public/models/docs/universal.md

 {% docs address_muxed %}
 Muxed accounts are embedded into the protocol for convenience and standardization.
 They distinguish individual accounts that all exist under a single, traditional Stellar account.
 They combine the familiar GABC… address with a 64-bit integer ID.
 More info can be found on [Stellar Docs](https://developers.stellar.org/docs/encyclopedia/pooled-accounts-muxed-accounts-memos#muxed-accounts)
 {% enddocs %}

+{% docs ledger_closed_at %}
+The timestamp in UTC when the ledger with this trade was closed.
+{% enddocs %}

+{% docs contract_id %}
+Soroban contract id
+{% enddocs %}

+{% docs contract_code_hash %}
+Soroban contract code hash
+{% enddocs %}

+{% docs ledger_key_hash %}
+Hash of the ledgerKey which is a subset of the ledgerEntry.
+The subset of ledgerEntry fields depends on ledgerEntryType.
+{% enddocs %}